Tuesday, October 6th – 7th, 2026 (Hybrid Conference/Online and Offline)

 Maintain HD figure quality.

-Please ensure compliance with ICMAICT publication ethics and similarity requirements before submission.
+Please ensure compliance with COROLLA publication ethics and similarity requirements before submission.

 Before submission, check your paper with licensed plagiarism software (e.g., Turnitin/Authenticate).
 The similarity content must not exceed 18% (including self-content or others).